-Self Sufficiency #1: Increase in Household Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+THE STATE OF THE S nob standard Wethels) Self Sufficiency #1: Increase in Household Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average earned income of households affected by this policy in dollars (increase) Average earned income of households affected by this policy prior to implementation of the activity (in dollars) Expected average earned income of households affected by this policy prior to implementation of the activity (in dollars) Actual average earned income of households affected by this policy prior to implementation (in dollars) Whether the outcome meets or exceeds the benchmark.
-Average earned income of households affected by this policy in dollars (increase) To be determined during the plan year % increase each year (TBD as % of established baseline) To be provided in the Annual MTW Report following the implementation year To be provided in the Annual MTW Report following the implementation year
+Average earned income of households affected by this policy in To be determined during the plan year % increase each year (TBD as % of established baseline) To be provided in the Annual MTW Report following the implementation To be provided in the Annual MTW Report following the implementation dollars (increase) year year